varungujarathi9/Jenkins-Hello-World/README.md

 3. Choose `Freestyle project`

-4. In the `Source Code Management` tab
+4. In the `Source Code Management` tab enter GitHub repository URL and save